A Guide to Thinking Critically About History

 I learned it differently when I was young, therefore, you’re wrong now.

 Ex.
-1: A student raises his/her hand in class and says, “Actually that’s not true because I heard that….”
+1: A student raises his/her hand in class and says, “Actually that’s not true because I heard that….” except that they usually only imply and leave out the because I heard that.
 It’s possible the teacher is wrong but, either way, that has nothing to do with which order the listener hears something in.
 Why trust the first person you heard something from more than the second?

 Believing something because lots of other people believe it.

-“Groupthink,” as it’s often called, isn’t irrelevant (there might be a good reason an idea is popular), but the mob isn’t always right.
+“Groupthink,” as it’s often called, isn’t irrelevant — there might be a good reason an idea is popular — but the “hive mind” isn’t always right.
 Once upon a time, the majority thought the Earth was flat.
-Likewise, the fact that 99% of humans now think the Earth is spherical isn’t a good reason to agree, even though this time they’re right.
+Likewise, the fact that 99% of humans now think the Earth is spherical isn’t necessarily a good reason to agree, even though this time they’re right.
+Once an opinion gets up into the 99% range, you should seriously consider it.

 If someone else can’t come up with a good explanation, then the answer is no doubt….